Decline in Resale Triggers Construction Boom

-A construction boom is on the rise again in Calgary this year, as resale figures and new spec homes continues to sell, according to CMHC.
+A new home construction boom is on the rise again in Calgary this year, as resale figures and new spec homes continue to sell, according to CMHC.

 The numbers are also showing an increasing trend, with this year being built a number of 1,972 single-family homes, an increase of more than nine percent compared to the 1,816 built the previous year.